masini/gwtcon2016/slides/gwt-material.md

 ##  GWT Material

-* Perché GWT Material e non altri framework
+* Choosen because it's ready to use today in production now
-* No Material Design Light perché vogliamo widget nativi e poca interazione con CSS/HTML5 (distraction free coding)
+* No Material Design Light, we want GWT Widgets and few CSS3/HTML5 (distraction free coding)
-* Esclusione pro-tempore di gwt-polymer
+* We are interested observer of gwt-polymer project
-* Issues con GWT Material